singnet/dev-portal/docs/ai-developers/organization-setup.md

     - This is defined at a group level
     - The user that has this identity alone can withdraw funds from this wallet
     - **NOTE: This address does not need to be a member of the organization**

+* **Assets**
+    - Images for the Organization.
+    - These images will be displayed on the SingularityNet Marketplace DApp

+* **Contacts**
+    - Different contact details of the organization

 ### Creating ethereum identity